pradeep-isawasan/DataMiningPython/slides.md

 # Data Info

-The shape property returns a tuple representing the dimensionality of the DataFrame.
+The shape property returns the dimensionality of the DataFrame.

 ```py
 df.shape